learnbyexample/cli-computing/cli_computing.md

 number of lines in 'items_2.txt' is: 5
 ```

-**21)** Write a shell script named `read_file.sh` that reads a file line by line to be passed as argument to the `paste -sd,` command.
+**21)** Write a shell script named `read_file.sh` that reads a file line by line to be passed as an argument to the `paste -sd,` command.
 Can you also write a solution using the `xargs` command instead of a script?

 ```bash
 $ printf 'apple\nbanana\ncherry\n' > items_1.txt